bashead94/tennis-match-outcome-prediction/README.md

    elbow method and silhouette analysis, K=3)
-3. **Supervised prediction**: rolling 20-match pre-match averages per player, turned into symmetrised win/loss matchup differentials, with a strict *temporal* train/test split (no random shuffling — the model is only ever evaluated on matches that happened after its training window)
+3. **Supervised prediction**: rolling 20-match pre-match averages per player, turned into symmetrised win/loss matchup differentials, with a strict *temporal* train/test split (no random shuffling, the model is only ever evaluated on matches that happened after its training window)
 4. **Model comparison**: logistic regression, elastic net, and random forest, evaluated on accuracy, AUC-ROC, F1, Kappa, and Brier score